Summary

 If your startup has borrowed money in debt or convertible notes that remain unconverted, you need to service the interest payments on the debt.
 This requires your startup to generate sufficient cash to meet these interest obligations.

-Moreover, your shareholders expect to be compensated for their investment.
-Startup shareholder investors are usually prepared to delay any dividend payments in favour of the startup reinvesting available earnings into the company to grow its asset value.
+Moreover, your shareholders expect compensation for their investment.
+Startup shareholder investors usually prefer to delay dividend payments in favour of the startup reinvesting available earnings into the company to grow its asset value.
 Nonetheless, there is a value your startup should place on its ability to generate sufficient earnings to reinvest back into the business.

 You can work out the minimum returns your startup must generate in cash flow to meet its interest payments and achieve sufficient capital growth (or distribute dividends, as the case may be).
 This figure is called your startup’s weighted average cost of capital.